latinos/LatinoAnalysis/Gardener/scripts/README.md

     -p -->   list of production to run on (e.g. 21Oct_25ns_MC, 21Oct_Run2015D_05Oct2015, ..., as defined in python/Gardener_cfg.py)
-    -s -->   list of Steps to produce (e.g. MC, as defined in python/Gardener_cfg.py) -i -->   step to restart from (e.g. mcwghtcount)
+    -s -->   list of Steps to produce (e.g. MC, as defined in python/Gardener_cfg.py) -i -->   step to restart from (e.g. mcwghtcount) -O -->   alternative location on eos, e.g. /eos/user/a/amassiro/Test/ (note that it is still IT eos)

     -S -->   splitting mode for batch jobs. batchSplit = How to split jobs (by Step, Target) FIXME DEFINITION